querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015.md

 ---
 layout: default
-title: The “OMG Microsoft Why” guide to making Node and Gulp work properly in Visual Studio 2015
+title: The “OMG Microsoft Why” guide to making Node.js and Gulp work properly in Visual Studio
 ---

 <aside class="aside aside--tangent">
-This troubleshooting guide is for Visual Studio 2015 only.
+This troubleshooting guide is for Visual Studio 2015 and 2017 only.
 For older versions you'll need to run Gulp through an external command line.
 </aside>

-The version of Node bundled in Visual Studio 2015 is *ancient*.
-Even with all of the updates, the most recent version of their IDE comes with Node version 0.10.31, released July 2013.
+The version of Node.js bundled in Visual Studio 2015 is *ancient*.
+Even with all of the updates, the most recent version their IDE comes with is 0.10.31, released July 2013.
+Visual Studio 2017 is a lot better, at Node 5, but is still multiple versions behind the most recent Node releases.

 This causes problems.
-Problems like how Node 0.10.31 is so old it doesn’t support the ECMAScript 2015 JavaScript standard (commonly known as ES2015 or ES6).
+Problems like how Node.js 0.10.31 is so old it doesn’t support the ECMAScript 2015 JavaScript standard (commonly known as ES2015 or ES6).
 Basically, **you’ll want to fix this problem**, and this document tries to help you do that.

 There’s also supplementary issues with using Node in Visual Studio unrelated to version, such as environmental binding.
 I’ll try to help you fix those too.